guitarvydas/guitarvydas.github.io/_posts/2022-02-15-Brainstorming Due to Thinking About Sector Lisp.md

+---
+layout: post
+title:  "Brainstorming Due to Thinking About Sector Lisp"
+---
 - Sector Lisp is a pure version of FP (functional programming)
 - O/S (Operating System) processes are *lambda* wannabes
 - Arrays are simply optimized lists - no CDRs